AProgrammingJester/AProgrammingJester/README.md

 ### Hi, I’m Tyler-Bryant, a second-year Computer Science student at SNHU with a focus on Software Engineering.
 I’ve been thoroughly enjoying my courses so far.

-## Also, when I find the time I'll update this once or twice a month, adding the projects I have finished or anything new about me.
 ## ⚡ Fun fact: when I’m not studying or working, I enjoy listening to Japanese artists like Man With a Mission, Polkadot Stingray, and Mone Kamishiraishi.
 Their music keeps me energized and inspired even while I work!
-## 🔭 My current courses are Applied Humanities and Introduction to Database Environment.
+## 🔭 My current courses are MAT 350 Applied Linear Algebra and CS 210 Programming Languages.
-## 🌱 So far, during my academic journey, I’ve had the opportunity to use programming and query languages such as Python, Java, and MySQL.
+## 🌱 So far, during my academic journey, I’ve had the opportunity to use programming and query languages such as Python, Java, C++, and MySQL.

 <!--